AnKub/Bank/README.md

 # Mobile Banking

 ## Overview
 Mobile Banking is a full-stack app that provides essential banking functionalities.
-It consists of a backend built with Express and TypeScript, and a frontend developed using React with React Router.
+It consists of a Backend built with Express and TypeScript, and a Frontend developed using React with React Router.

 ## Technologies Used
 ### Backend: